mafuchan/album-previewer/README.md

   * Then that track plays
   * And the pause button becomes a play button

-## Definition of Done

-* The JavaScript should pass the [Standard](https://standardjs.com/) JS linter with no errors or warnings

 ## Rubric

 ### Attention to detail